Ian84Be/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is a language neutral API which provides a bridge between your code and the html being represented in the browser window.

 2. What is an event?

+An event can be any number of general or specific actions happening within the browser window such as a mouse click or keystroke.

 3. What is an event listener?

+An event listener looks for a defined event and creates a JavaScript Object when that event occurs, it then passes the Object to a callback function.

 4. Why would we convert a NodeList into an Array?

+Converting a NodeList into an Array gives us access to all of the Array methods built into JavaScript.

 5. What is a component?

+A component is a customizable, reusable piece of code which usually performs one specific function.

 ### Git Set up